moon-php/autoloader/CONTRIBUTING.md

 1. Fork the Moon Autoloader repository
 2. Create a new branch for each feature or improvement
-3. Send a pull request from each feature branch to the **develop** branch
+3. Send a pull request from each feature branch to the **master** branch

 It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.